carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ~~~
 {: .output}

-Return to the working directory
+Return to the working directory.
 ~~~
 cd ..
 ~~~